 However, in Spanish you should take into consideration the location of the speaker.

 - Traer is used when you bring something from where the speaker is not to where the speaker is.

 - Llevar is used to take something from where the speaker is to where the speaker is not.

 - Ven a casa y tráeme los libros. → Come home and bring me the books.

 - Voy a la fiesta de cumpleaños de María y llevo un regalo. → I am going to Maria’s birthday party and I am taking/bringing a present.

 When you learn a new language, mistakes are inevitable.
 Thus, you shouldn’t be afraid of making mistakes, instead, learn from them!

-As I always say to my students, practice is the key to learn and improve your language skills.
+As I always say, practice is the key to learn and improve your language skills.
 Even if you already know a language, if you don’t use it, you lose it.
-You can practice a language in very different ways such as; reading, watching series or movies, or listening to music.
+You can practice a language in very different ways, such as reading or watching series or movies.
 However, what I find very helpful during the learning process is speaking.

-If you are interested on practicing your Spanish speaking skills take a look at my online Spanish conversation classes.
-Besides focusing on the speaking skills, I also help with grammar questions such these common mistakes English speakers make in Spanish.
+If you are interested on practicing your Spanish speaking skills check our online Spanish conversation classes.
+Besides focusing on the speaking skills, we also help with grammar questions, such these common mistakes English speakers make in Spanish.